Transgressing the algebraic coarse character map: Introduction

 and each class $x$ in $K^{*-1}(\partial_h M)$ that is obtained by pullback from $N$. \end{thmA}

 Our second theorem complements the mentioned results from \cite{roe_coarse_cohomology,LudewigThiangI} by giving conditions on the space $M$ such that \eqref{PairingEquation} holds.

-\begin{thmB} Suppose that $M$ is a complete Riemannian manifold and let $N$ be a metrizable Higson-dominated corona of $M$ such that $(M_N, N)$ is a finite CW-pair.
+\begin{thmB} Suppose that $M$ is a complete Riemannian manifold and let $N$ be a Higson-dominated corona of $M$ such that $(M_N, N)$ is a finite CW-pair ($M_N$ is the compactification of $M$ by $N$).
 Suppose moreover that the Baum--Connes assembly map

 is surjective and that the comparison map

 from homotopy invariant $K$-theory of $\cB M$ to topological $K$-theory of the Roe algebra is injective.